sirthias/swave/docs/src/paradox/usage/show-off/md5.md

 @@@

-As you can see there is an asynchronous boundary between the first two stages of the graph, which causes both parts to run independently and concurrently from each other.
+As you can see there is an asynchronous boundary between the first two stages of the graph, which causes both parts to run independently from each other and thus concurrently.
 Adding additional asynchronous boundaries, for increasing the degree of concurrency, is as easy as adding an @ref[.async()] transformation at arbitrary points in the pipeline.

 This makes trying out different distribution patterns of your business logic over several threads and cores extremely easy.
 Adding a boundary means adding a single line of code.
 Moving a boundary means moving a single line of code.